Residential Mortgages

 How does a Residential mortgage work?

-Usually, you are able to borrow up to 4.5 times your income (or combined income if it is a joint mortgage).
+Residential mortgage lenders will typically allow you to borrow up to 4.5 times your income (or combined income if it is a joint mortgage).
 You will need a deposit, the more you have the less you will have to borrow.
-The minimum is usually 5%.
-However, a 10% plus deposit will give you a bigger choice of lenders.
+The minimum deposit is usually 5%, however 10% or more will give you a bigger choice of lenders.
 You may already have a property and are selling it to move home.
 If there is profit (equity) in this property, this could be enough to be the deposit for your next home.
 The lender will look at things like your Age, Residential Status, Income, Affordability, Credit History, Deposit size and Property Type.
 Providing these meet the lenders criteria, an agreement will then be made between you and the lender which states how much you have to pay and for how long.
 Your home may be repossessed if you do not make the repayments.

 Can I get a Residential Mortgage with another person?